 - Isolate latency across a full transaction, from browser activity to time spent in network to back-end activity, with distributed tracing.

 - Determine whether problems are related to specific types of browsers, platforms (mobile, desktop, etc.), or browser versions.

 These tools (and more!) help your teams optimize your end users' page load experience, eliminate bugs, and troubleshoot faster across your full stack.

 Follow these basic steps, and you'll quickly be up and running in New Relic with browser monitoring!

 - If you haven't already, sign up for a New Relic account.

 - Install the browser agent.

-- View summary data from your Browser summary page, then drill down into page load timing details and other UI data.
+- View the core web vitals and other summary data from your browser monitoring Summary page, then drill down into page load timing details and other UI data.

 Not sure how to make the most of all the data you get?
 Review our best practices guide for browser monitoring.